dmdn/pets/README.md

 ## Project Description
 The project was created as a test task at one of the interviews

+When connecting to the Internet, the app takes data from the server.
+If there is an error on the server side or there is no Internet, the app takes data from the Realm database.
+In the app, you can create objects (PETs), edit and delete them.
+All changes are put to the Realm database and sent to the server.
+When there is no internet changes are put to Realm, and when you connect the Internet, changes are sent to the server

 ## Technical Task
 + Create the project which one will work [Swagger Petstore](http://petstore.swagger.io/) API
 + Use all API under the PET categories